Lingaraj2410/Assignment-4.2/README.md

 # Solution:

-The PDF document posted in this repository describes each of the above commands with example and output screenshots.
+The PDF document posted in this repository contains description for each of the above commands with example as well as output screenshots.